vigneshbhuvan-nus/tp/docs/UserGuide.md

 # User Guide
 Team Name: AY2021S1-CS2103T-T09-4

 GreenTea is a **desktop app for learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you like to use a FlashCard system to learn new languages, this app would be perfect for you.
+It adopts the Leitner flashcard system, a proven method to helps users retain memory in the context of learning a new language.
+This app is perfect for users who wish to optimise their time learning a new language.
 In this User Guide (UG), you will learn about the various commands and actions that would allow you to use GreenTea seamlessly.

 - Table of Contents
   - [Viewing Help: help](#viewing-help-help)